pyta-uoft/website/index.md

 ## Exceptions

 ### Bare exception (W0702) {#W0702}

-While you can catch any exception without specifying a class to catch after the `except` keyword, this is bad practice since it will mask other exceptions that could appear which you do not want to catch.

-Always explicitly name the classes you expect to catch.
+If the `except` keyword is used without being passed an exception, *all exceptions will be caught*.
+This is not good practice, since we may catch exceptions that we do not want to catch.
+For example, we typically do not want to catch the [`KeyboardInterrupt`][Python Documentation: KeyboardInterrupt] exception, which is thrown when a user attempts to exist the program by typing `Ctrl-C`.

 ~~~~ {include="W0702_bare_except"}
 ~~~~